ElmirDevland/bringitup/README.md

 Implementation of mini sliders.

 Implementation of the script for the appearance of tabs when clicking on the plus sign, in the block 'The Difference'.

+The script for sending data from the form.
+Validation of the email field and the mask for the phone number.